Useful tips for every day

 Tuesday 9 a.m. - 12 p.m.

-For organisational reasons, office hours may change from time to time.
+For organisational reasons, office hours may change sometimes.
 You can always find the latest information about office hours on the Student Service Center page under "News".

 Telephone consultation and advice: